cdapio/hydrator-plugins/core-plugins/docs/File-batchsource.md

 **format:** Format of the file.
 Must be "text", "avro" or "parquet".
 Defaults to "text".

+**delegateTextInputFormat:** The fully qualified class name of a Hadoop input format to be used for reading the input file(s) if the format is 'text'.
+This is useful for text file formats that require special handling not available from the default TextInputFormat.
+The class must extend ``InputFormat<LongWritable, Text>`` and use splits that extend ``FileSplit``.
+It must be available to the program class loader at run time.

 **schema:** Schema for the source.

 **maxSplitSize:** Maximum split-size for each mapper in the MapReduce Job.
 Defaults to 128MB.
 (Macro-enabled)